 Flexocor Bass Strings

-There's really two kinds of Flexocor bass
+There are now 3 kinds of Flexocor bass

 years Pirastro made just a few brands of bass strings.
-Flexocors

 So